Navid200/xDrip/docs/Nightscout/NS_Install.md

 ---

 **Phase 1**
-To continue the installation, **select item 2** (using arrows) "Installation Phase 1" and enter.
+To continue the installation, go to the Google Cloud setup sub menu and **select item 1** "Install Nightscout Phase 1" and enter.
 It will take about 15 minutes for this step to complete.
-If SSH disconnects and you see a disconnect message, please reconnect and run item 2 again.
+If SSH disconnects and you see a disconnect message, please reconnect and run Install Nightscout Phase 1 again.
 You will see a few error messages.
 Those are expected and can be ignored.
 Please be patient allowing the process to complete.

 <video width="400" controlsList="nodownload" src="./video/Install2.mp4" controls>